 1. Public Wi-Fi: If you use a VPN on an unprotected Wi-Fi connection (restaurants, airports, hotels, medical offices, etc.), your data is automatically encrypted.
 It’s reasonably safe to log into banking apps and medical sites, as well as shop online.

 2. Online shopping: Shops that encrypt and protect your information are typically labeled ‘https’ in the address bar and have a lock symbol.
 However, some online shops leave you exposed, while other sites, such as those set up by hackers, can look legitimate even if they’re not.
 Browsers like Google Chrome and Firefox convert unsecured webpages to secured ones whenever possible.
-There are also third-party apps like HTTPS Everywhere that make insecure pages secured.
+There are also third-party apps like HTTPS Everywhere that make insecure pages secure.
 Regardless, using a VPN will guarantee your data is safe if you happen to visit a risky site.

-5. Net neutrality: No matter what current federal net neutrality laws are active, if any, ISPs may be able to throttle web speed and cap streaming services, which is currently possible.
+4. Net neutrality: No matter what current federal net neutrality laws are active, if any, ISPs may be able to throttle web speed and cap streaming services, which is currently possible.
 Sadly, they can also accept lump sums from certain third-party or web providers (Facebook and not Twitter, for example) to prioritize the paying company’s sites and services over the competition.
 Still, most ISPs are holding out due to ever-changing and controversial legislation and state court actions.
 All scenarios can get bypassed using a VPN (if unblocked) that reports your location elsewhere.

-When should I use a VPN?
+When Should I Use a VPN?

 Some individuals use VPNs because they don’t want their online activities tracked, but do it for illegal purposes.
 VPNs let users carry out nefarious online activities without being traced.
-For the most part, people primarily use it for identity protection and watching region-restricted content.
+For the most part, people primarily use it legally for identity protection and watching region-restricted content.

 Types of VPN

-As the name suggests, remote-access VPNs let individual users establish secure connections on a remote computer network.
+Remote Access: As the name suggests, remote-access VPNs let individual users establish secure connections on a remote computer network.
 The users don’t need to plug into specific network servers.
 Companies with remote workers, or people who travel a lot, often use remote-access VPNs.

-By contrast, a site-to-site VPN lets offices in various locations establish secure connections with each other over a public network.
+Site-to-site: By contrast, a site-to-site VPN lets offices in various locations establish secure connections with each other over a public network.
 Intranet sites (spelled correctly) that get accessed outside the office are one example of site-to-site VPN uses.
-Alternatively, if a company has links with external firms, such as suppliers, an extranet (also spelled correctly) VPN connection will let them work together in a secure, shared network while preventing access to their separate intranets.
+Alternatively, if a company has links with external firms, such as suppliers, an extranet VPN connection will let them work together in a secure, shared network while preventing access to their separate intranets.

 Free VPN versus paid